Martinomagnifico/reveal.js-transit/README.md

 A plugin for [Reveal.js](https://revealjs.com) that checks if slides and fragments are done transitioning.

 Sometimes you want effects, images, graphs etc to kick in only *after* a slide in Reveal.js has ended the slide transition.
-Reveal.js has no "slidechangecomplete" event (or other cool name), so this plugin does just that.
+Reveal versions lower than 4 have no "slidetransitionend" event, so this plugin does just that.

 It is likely that a future version of Reveal.js wil make this plugin obsolete :-)